kytta/share2fedi/README.md

 The instance URL can be saved in your `localStorage` to be automatically appended if used later—handy!

+> [!IMPORTANT]
+> I know I provide [a Share₂Fedi instance](https://s2f.kytta.dev) for others to
+> use, but if you want to use Share₂Fedi for your share buttons, **please
+> consider self-hosting it**.
+Although it's free now, running my instance may
+> become too expensive for me in the future.

 ## Hosting

 ### Vercel, Netlify, Cloudflare Pages